Biographical series in which guests choose someone who has inspired their lives.

-The breaking news you need to hear, as it happens.
-Hear the most important global stories from the BBC, the most trusted name in international news.
-With reporters on the ground in every country, we’re always where the story is.
-We bring you unparalleled access and exclusive updates that you won’t get anywhere else.
+The Global News Podcast brings you the breaking news you need to hear, as it happens.
 Listen for the latest headlines and current affairs from around the world.
-From Trump’s White House to Putin’s Kremlin, from the Ukraine War to the Israel-Gaza conflict.
-From Damascus to Delhi, from Silicon Valley to Singapore, from Washington DC to Wuhan.
 Politics, economics, climate, business, technology, health – we cover it all with expert analysis and insight.
 Get the news that matters, delivered twice a day on weekdays and daily at weekends, plus special bonus episodes reacting to urgent breaking stories.
-Subscribe now and never miss a moment.
-Also listen to The Happy Pod, every Saturday, for the best global good news.
+Follow or subscribe now and never miss a moment.
 Get in touch: globalpodcast@bbc.co.uk

 “I still love him and I miss him.”
 Losing the thing you are most sure of and coming out the other side - a story about life, love and loss.
 A 12-part memoir by Sophie Townsend.